 At Mediterraneo, we have 2 South American sea lions in our care; Junior and Dana.

 Our Sea Lion Interaction activity is designed to generate emotions and connections with our South American Sea Lions.
-During our session, you will be able to touch our animals and interact with them for 15 minutes.
+During our session, you will be able to interact with one of our Sea Lions for 15 minutes.

-This is a dry session led by our Animal Carers where you will go up close to the animal and communicate with them learning a few techniques that they understand.
+This is a dry session led by our Animal Carers where you have the opportunity to be close to the Sea Lion and communicate whilst learning a few techniques that they understand.

 Our Sea Lion Emotions session is held with our Californian Sea Lions; NAMES.
 During this 45 minute interaction you will swim with our intelligent creatures and enjoy the natural movement and agility of their species.